Specialist support for ADHD and addiction across work, life, and recovery

 • I don’t promise quick wins or empty motivation.

-• I don’t help you “manage” ADHD by pushing harder or adding more structure to the chaos.
+• I don’t help you “manage” ADHD/addiction by pushing harder or adding more structure to the chaos.

 What I do